 Step Five: Put the smoked pie into the oven that is already preheated to 400 degrees.
 Bake for 10-15 minutes on the bottom rack so that the crust browns.

 Optional: Move to the top rack and broil for 1-2 minutes for more browning of crust and pecans.
+We like our pie to end up golden brown with a crispy crust.

 Variations

-Add a hint of citrus - Add orange zest to the pecan pie filling.
+- Add a hint of citrus - Add orange zest to the pecan pie filling.

-Use a homemade pie crust - If you want to make your own pie crust, do so.
+- Use a homemade pie crust - If you want to make your own pie crust, do so.
 Just have it ready to go when you're going to smoke the pie.
-Generally, all you need for a homemade crust is flour, cold butter, and ice water so they aren't too complicated if you have the time.
+Generally, all you need for a homemade crust is flour, cold butter, and ice water, so they aren't too complicated if you have the time.

-Add different toppings - While traditional pecan pies are topped with pecan pieces, you can easily change that up.
+- Add different toppings - While traditional pecan pies are topped with pecan pieces, you can easily change that up.
 Topping the cooled pie with semisweet chocolate chips, whipped cream, or a scoop of vanilla ice cream are all great options, too.

-Corn syrup - I chose to use maple syrup in lieu of light corn syrup but you can use corn syrup if you prefer.
+- Corn syrup - I chose to use maple syrup in lieu of light corn syrup but you can use corn syrup if you prefer.

 Common Questions